Getting there and away

 Have an update or correction?

 A private taxi is by far the most pleasant way to reach Sen Monorom.
 Taxis to Sen Monorom can be easily arranged by your Mondulkiri accommodation ahead of time.
-Prices fluctuate depending on gas—we paid $80 for a whole Toyota Camry in January 2012.
-You can also rent a 10-seat van for $120, if you are traveling with a large group.
+Prices are generally around $80 to or from Phnom Penh for a camry or you can rent a 10-seat van for $120, if you are travelling with a large group.

 Share taxis, vans, and trucks are favored by the Cambodian working-man, and are a reasonably convenient, if crowded and occasionally unsafe, option.
 You can catch a ride on Street 70 near Wat Phnom and the French Embassy.
 Be there early -- before 08:00 - and be ready to wander from driver to driver to negotiate a fare.
 Some waiting around is to be expected.
 Prices are usually highly negotiable depending on the driver, the vehicle, and everyone's mood at any given time, but run around $15 to $20.
 Both taxis and trucks are always packed to the gills with people, and the front seat will often hold 3 or more people.
 If you're concerned about comfort, or simply aren't Cambodian-sized, buying two seats is a good idea.

 On the way out of Sen Monorom, a share taxi stand is located on the strip of road running parallel to the airstrip, near the town market.
+You can catch a ride to Phnom Penh for $10, but be prepared to feel like a sardine and stop a lot on the way.
 Get there early and be prepared to negotiate, as one does in Phnom Penh.

 Getting to Ratanakiri